 It seems that it is hard for most individuals to justify the added expense of in-office professional whitening from their dentist.
 In-office whitening generally costs anywhere from $200 to more than $500.
 On the other hand, an over-the-counter whitening kit often costs less than eighty dollars.
 The big picture is that store-bought whitening kits don’t tend to work as well or as quickly.
 But why?

 Still wondering…”what is the best whitening system?”

 OTC, or over-the-counter whitening systems, such as Whitestrips by Crest®, use hydrogen peroxide as the primary and active ingredient.
 Hydrogen peroxide is also the same active ingredient that is used in many professional whitening systems.
 However, the concentration is generally much lower.
 In the case of Crest® Whitestrips, this low concentration of hydrogen peroxide is mixed into a gel (glycerin).
 This same gel that is found on the back of the whitening strips.
-Unfortunately, when this glycerin gel is applied to the teeth, it covers the teeth and a portion of the gum tissue.
+Unfortunately, when you apply this glycerin gel to the teeth, it covers the teeth and a portion of the gum tissue.

 Does in-office whitening use Hydrogen Peroxide?

 For this reason, the concentration of any hydrogen peroxide in the gel must be kept as low as possible.
 If the amount of hydrogen peroxide is too high, it can cause chemical burns to the gum tissue.
 This gel will whiten teeth, but it occurs over time.
 Because the concentration of Hydrogen peroxide is so low, it takes much more time.
 Likewise, more frequent applications are required versus a professional whitening system.
 But, how are the professional systems different?

 The two most noticeable differences between an OTC whitening system and a professional system are: